'Audit and fix visual hierarchy, spacing, color, and depth in web UIs.

 Design in grayscale first.
 Add color last.
 This forces proper hierarchy through spacing, contrast, and typography before relying on color as a crutch.

-The foundation: Great UI isn't about creativity or talent -- it's about systems.
+The foundation: Great UI isn't about talent — it's about systems.
 Constrained scales for spacing, type, color, and shadows produce consistently professional results.
-Start with too much white space, then remove.
-Details come later -- don't obsess over icons, shadows, or micro-interactions until the layout and hierarchy work.
+Start with too much white space and remove; leave details (icons, shadows, micro-interactions) until layout and hierarchy work.

 Scoring

 Goal: 10/10.
-When reviewing or creating UI designs or frontend code, rate it 0-10 based on adherence to the principles below.
-A 10/10 means full alignment with all guidelines; lower scores indicate gaps to address.
-Always provide the current score and specific improvements needed to reach 10/10.
+When reviewing or creating UI designs or frontend code, rate 0-10 against the principles below — 10/10 means full alignment, lower scores indicate gaps.
+Always give the current score and the specific improvements needed to reach 10/10.

 The Refactoring UI Framework